lbertelo/mfcrawler/README.md

 but the only saved deep is the smaller outer deep found with the smaller inner deep found.
 (The smaller outer deep overrides the inner deep)

-### How to crawl

-1. Add starting pages and, if possible add the first keywords.
-Set short limits to crawl configuration especially for inner deep, outer deep and crawl remaining number.

-2. Stop the crawler, look the result in the overview pane.
-Then, adjust keywords, add domains to the blacklist and extend the crawl configuration.
-Repeat this step until you are satisfied. (if you derive from your goal, identify important pages, clean the project and restart the process)

-3. Visualize the result in the overview pane or export it into a file.

 License
 -------
 Mini Focused Crawler is distributed under
 [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).